reimagined/resolve/docs/Contributing.md

 }
 ```

 Nightly packages are already linked, so you should not specify subsequent dependencies.
-Note that there is no `latest` nightly build version, because nightly packages can introduce braking changes and become incompatible with the previous version.
+Note that there is no `latest` nightly build version, because nightly packages can introduce breaking changes and become incompatible with the previous version.
 Use only specific package versions in order to make sure your code works after re-installing node modules.

 ## Issue Labels